UST-QuAntiL/quantil-docs/docs/developer-guide/qc-atlas/application-architecture.md

 - If an object cannot be deleted, e.g. because it is still referenced by another object a EntityReferenceViolationException should be thrown.
 - Exposed methods should have a meaningful name
 - Linking two objects like, Implementation and SoftwarePlatform shall be done in the LinkingService
+- JEE Objects, e.g. `HttpServletRequest` or `MultipartFile` shall not be passed into the Services, instead the controllers must pre- or postprocess the data into or from Generic data types, like `byte[]`, `InputStream` or `OutputStream`.
 - To reduce duplicates and circular dependencies, generic methods from the `ServiceUtils` class shall be used.
     - If it is possible to derive a new Method for this class, because something is used in multiple serivies such a method shall be externailzed.